Bonny-code/Bonny-code/README.md

 - 👋 Hi, I’m @Bonny-code
-- 👀 I’m interested in Becoming A Full Stack Developer
+- 👀 Student @Strive School
-- 🌱 I’m currently learning to Become a Full stack Developer
+- 🌱 Striving to become a Full Stack Developer
 - 💞️ I’m looking to collaborate on Learning New powerfull Programming Languages
-- 📫 You can reach me on ndiboniface@outlook.com
+- 📫 You can reach me at ndiboniface@outlook.com

 <!---
 Bonny-code/Bonny-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.